-For 2019, the standard mileage rate for using your vehicle to move to a new home is 0.20 cents a mile.
+For 2022, the standard mileage rate for using your vehicle to move to a new home is \$0.18 or \$0.22 cents a mile, depending on the time of year.

 Purpose of Form

 Use Form AR3903 to figure your moving expense deduction for a move related to the start of work at a new principal place of work (workplace).
 If the new workplace is outside the United States or its possessions, you must be a U.S. citizen or resident alien to deduct your expenses.